-If it weren't for the fact that my father decided to make this neighborhood his home a couple years back when he moved to Oaxaca for work, I doubt I would have ever had the opportunity to discover Jalatlaco.
+If it weren’t for the fact that my father decided to make this neighborhood his home a couple of years back when he moved to Oaxaca for work, I doubt I would have ever had the opportunity to discover Jalatlaco.

 This quaint little barrio sits a ten-minute walking distance from Oaxaca’s city center.
 And yet, it struggles to get into guidebooks.
 Together with Xochimilco, Jalatlaco is the oldest neighborhood in Oaxaca and a stroll through its always feels like taking a trip back in time to Mexico’s Colonial times.

 If you are anything like me – you will fall in love with Jalatlaco’s cobblestone streets, the numerous coffee shops to be found in every corner, and the abundance of colors that make this barrio my favorite spot in the city.

 Jalatlaco is the perfect place to escape the noise and crows of Oaxaca’s city center while still being able to absorb the charm that Oaxaca has to offer.
 With very few cars driving around and mostly locals to be seen going about their day, Jalatlaco managed to steal my heart the moment I set my eyes on it.

 Aside from visiting the church, there aren’t any more touristic attractions in this quaint barrio.
 The charm in visiting, however, is found in exploring the numerous cobble-stone pathways that are lined with colorful houses and letting the time slowly pass by at the many family-owned coffee shops and vegetarian-friendly restaurants that are found in every corner.

 Mi María Bonita

 My favorite restaurant in all of Oaxaca!
 Dating two generations back, this restaurant offers traditional Oaxacan dishes.
 Tortillas are handmade on the spot and their salsa recipe remains a family secret.